I’m so glad you are here – my little spot on the world wide web. Yep, I still like to call it that. I’m retro that way.

 In 2010 my marriage and partnership of nearly 17 years ended.
 It was a symptom of how I was changing, but my life wasn’t.
 Instead of it slowly decaying or splintering into pieces, it broke fast and sharp.
 There was much damage and I used some poor coping strategies at first to make in through the painful days and nights – very unhealthy food choices, excessive spending, much too much booze, and a ridiculously dramatic rebound relationship with someone that was in no way a good match for me.

 While there were many missteps, I also made some good choices.
-I went to therapy on a weekly basis for 4 years.
-I discovered the work of Tara Brach and developed a mindful and compassionate meditation practice.
-I did some Magical Housekeeping which led me to embrace a minimalist lifestyle (Zen Habits got me started then I found The Minimalists).
-I went back to school in holistic nutrition and cleaned up my diet.
+I went to therapy on a weekly basis for 4 years and still continue to work with with therapist (a true guardian angel to me).
+I discovered the work of Tara Brach and Pema Chodron and developed a mindful and compassionate meditation practice.
+I did some Magical Housekeeping which led me to embrace a minimalist lifestyle (Zen Habits got me started then I found The Minimalists and Courtney Carver).
+I went back to school in holistic nutrition and learned to be gentle with my self with regards to my lifestyle choices.
 Through the work of Danielle LaPorte and Gabrielle Bernstein I added to my resilience toolbox.
 I got sober on December 27th, 2013.
-I moved to a new city and rebooted my work and family life.
+I moved to a new city and rebooted my work and family life in 2016.

 I’ve been documenting my life’s journey online since 1998 and my current blog is an evolution of that.
-A whole lot different than what I shared in the beginning (you can learn about that at my original site – all essays and no photos), but it’s authentically me as I’m right now.
+A whole lot different than what I shared in the beginning (you can learn about that at my original site – all essays and no photos), but this site is a reflection of me authentically as I’m right now.
 Same but different.

 All my best,